atbcb/usab-uswds/_ict/about.md

 ---
-title: "About the ICT Accessiblity 508 Standards and 255 Guidelines"
+title: About the ICT Accessiblity 508 Standards and 255 Guidelines
 permalink: /ict/about.html
 version: original
 file: /files/ict/ict-final-rule.pdf